-A. Exhibitors will enter the arena one at a time.
+- A. Exhibitors will enter the arena one at a time.
 The exhibitor will proceed through the center of the arena to the opposite end and return to line up near the arena entry gate.
 The ring stewards will give direction.
-As the exhibitor is making his/her way through the center of the arena, their biography will be read aloud by the announcer.

-B. Once all exhibitors have entered the arena, the class will begin.
+As the exhibitor is making his/her way through the center of the arena, their biography will be read aloud by the announcer. - B. Once all exhibitors have entered the arena, the class will begin.
 Each exhibitor will complete an individual workout.
 Each exhibitor should be inspected individually.
 Further interaction between the judge and exhibitors is encouraged.
 The extent of interaction is left up to each judge and the ability of the exhibitor.

-C. Handler(s) will stand quietly by their exhibitor in the line up unless their assistance is required and/or requested by the judge or ring steward.

-D. All exhibitors will remain in the arena until the judges results are called and the awards have been presented.

-E. Equipment and attire - Class can be ridden English or Western but must be one way or the other.
-There will be no mixing of attire or equipment.

-F. The following points have equal consideration in judging the class:

-- 1) Rider's balance

-- 2) Rider's seat

-- 3) Use of aids

-- 4) Ability to follow directions

-- 5) Ring etiquette and safety

-- 6) Sportsmanlike conduct

-7) Results as shown by the performance of the horse are not to be considered more important than the manner used in obtaining them.

-G. Class procedure and scoring - This class will be judged on the performance of the horse and rider while maneuvering five obstacles.
+- C. Handler(s) will stand quietly by their exhibitor in the line up unless their assistance is required and/or requested by the judge or ring steward. - D. All exhibitors will remain in the arena until the judges results are called and the awards have been presented. - E. Equipment and attire Class can be ridden English or Western but must be one way or the other.
+There will be no mixing of attire or equipment. - F. The following points have equal consideration in judging the class: - 1) Rider's balance - 2) Rider's seat - 3) Use of aids - 4) Ability to follow directions - 5) Ring etiquette and safety - 6) Sportsmanlike conduct - 7) Results as shown by the performance of the horse are not to be considered more important than the manner used in obtaining them. - G. Class procedure and scoring This class will be judged on the performance of the horse and rider while maneuvering five obstacles.
 Riders are to work individually.
 There will be no rail work.
 Judges will assign a point value to each obstacle and points will be added to or subtracted from this score based on the horse and rider's performance over that obstacle.
-An obstacle missed, refused or taken out of order will result in a score of zero for that obstacle but will not disqualify entry.
+An obstacle missed, refused or taken out of order will result in a score of zero for that obstacle but will not disqualify entry. - H. Course Show management/judges must select an appropriate CHP Walk/ Trot Trail pattern.
+It is recommended that the Youth or Amateur Walk/Trot Trail pattern be used.

-H. Course - Safety of riders should be the first consideration in setting up the course.
-The course should be attractive with readily recognized obstacles.
-The gate should be set with the following distances between obstacles.
-The gate should be jump standards or jump wings.
-There should be a minimum of 10 feet between the gate and the 4 walk over poles.
-Walk over poles should be set at a minimum of 24 inches apart.
-There should be a minimum of 40 feet from the walk over poles to the 1st standing pole.
-The two standing poles should be a minimum of 10 feet apart.
-The cones should be a minimum of 15 feet apart.
-A single wooden pole should be placed no less than 10 feet from the 3rd cone as a stopping point of reference.
-This pattern is mandatory and show management is encouraged to post the pattern at least 3 hours ahead of class time.

-1. Walk over logs.

-2. Weave cones at the trot.

-3. Continue trot over logs to L

-4. Walk through L

-5. Walk over bridge

-6. Trot to chute, stop or break to a walk, walk into chute, back out

-7. Trot to final cone.
-Stop at the cone and walk back to place in lineup.